sealight1954/experiment-pipeline/README.md

     - Suppose assertion error.
         - For function call(BaseFuncRunner), no worry and it asserts.
         - For bash call(BaseBashRunner), it will return 1 exit code.
-- [ ] Error handling for Sbatch coordinator.
-    - At least we want to confirm sucessfuly fubmitting jobs.
-    - It includes getting resultcode from squeue and scancel the following jobs.
 - [x] Support ProcessPool
     - What we want is [parallel, not concurrency](https://medium.com/contentsquare-engineering-blog/multithreading-vs-multiprocessing-in-python-ece023ad55a)
     - How following statements affect the results?